AwalaApp/specs/index.md

 The following specifications are available for informational purposes only, and there are no requirements for Relaynet software vendors to comply with them.

-- [RS-019 (Security Threats)](rs019-threats.md) describes the general security threats that end users, service providers, relayers and software vendors should be aware of when implementing and using Relaynet.
+- [RS-019 (Security Threats)](rs019-threats.md) describes the general security threats that end users, service providers, couriers and software vendors should be aware of when implementing and using Relaynet.
 - [RS-012 (Service Integration Scale)](rs012-service-integration.md) categorizes the degrees to which Relaynet can be integrated in a service.
 This can be useful to understand the vision of the project and how future applications could be built on top of Relaynet.

 ## Future Extensions